(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 - Provide them with financial support to continue living independently

 - Move your parent in with you for health and financial reasons

 One bonus for all your effort?
 You can be proactive and start planning how to address some of these issues for your own future too.

 Helping Your Aging Parents with Their Finances

 Your parents' physical, mental, emotional, and financial health will have a big impact on how much you need to get involved.

 It’s important to consider different ways you might need to help them with their money and with important financial decisions.

-While your parent may not need support with everything described here, some adult children will need to work through each topic with their parents.
+While your parents may not need support with everything described here, some adult children will need to work through each topic with their parents.

 Talk to Your Parents About Money

 Some people grow up in families where money is a “taboo” subject.
 Other families might discuss money – and their lack of it – all the time.

 To meet them “where they are” in regard to talking about their financial health can require empathy and patience.

 A parent may be embarrassed about prior bad choices they’ve made.
 Or they may have significant retirement savings and want to keep that private too.